 What Is the Best Age For Seeing Lemurs In Madagascar?

 Traveling in Madagascar can be a challenge.
-Because of this, many tours and agencies won’t accept children under 8-years old.
-But adventurous 8-year-olds will be able to get so much adventure from a trip to Madagascar.
+Because of this, many tours and agencies won’t accept children under eight years old.
+But adventurous eight-year-olds will be able to get so much adventure from a trip to Madagascar.

 Surround Yourself With Cute Quokkas on Rottnest Island, Australia

-Rottnest Island, Australia has a pretty unflattering name.
-But, the flattery that it lacks in name, it more than makes up for by being home to one of the most adorable creatures on the planet.
+Rottnest Island, Australia, has a pretty unflattering name.
+But, the beauty that it lacks in name, the island more than makes up for by being home to one of the most adorable creatures on the planet.
 The ever-smiling Quokka.
 Quokkas are friendly, inquisitive, and cute members of the marsupial family.
-It’s about the size of a house-cat, but it has a much bigger personality.
+It’s about the size of a house cat but has a much bigger personality.

 Quokkas roam wild around Rottnest Island.
 Snapping a photo of these small animals with big personalities means dropping low to the ground.
 But if you get lucky, you can be rewarded with an unforgettable moment.
 Quokkas are nocturnal animals though, so your best chance of a Quokka wildlife experience is later in the day and into the evening.